Macschrauber/Macschrauber-s-Rom-Dump/README.md

 You will find a folder `Downloader` in your Downloads folder.
 <br>
 <br>
-If you get a message, that `Downloader` is damaged, do in Terminal:
+If you get a message, “Download the Dumper” Not Opened, `Downloader` is damaged, do in Terminal:
 <br>
 ```xattr -cr "$HOME/Downloads/Downloader/"```
 ### What is it?